-If you or someone in your family has a birthmark and you’d like to speak with others who have had a similar experience, the Global Ambassadors can also help you identify a Parent or Adult Reps who has volunteered to provide personal support to other patients and families based on their own unique experiences.
+If you or someone in your family has a birthmark and you’d like to speak with others who have had a similar experience, the Global Ambassadors can also help find personal support from other patients and families based on their own unique experiences.

 I was born with a PWS on the right side of my face.
 I have had several laser treatments, but stopped having them regularly when I was younger.
 It’s always made me unique and I wouldn’t trade it!